 |click here to print this item||close window|

-The Small Print together with the engagement letter or COI form the only terms of the contract (the “Contract”) between you and us notwithstanding anything to the contrary stated in your terms and conditions of business, unless we agree otherwise in writing.
+These documents together form the terms of the agreement between us (Agreement).
+Your terms and conditions of business will not apply, unless we agree otherwise in writing.

 2 VERIFYING YOUR IDENTITY

 We are required by anti-money laundering laws to verify your identity before we are allowed to carry out any work for you.
 By signing our Engagement Letter or COI, you agree that we may:

 An identity footprint will appear on your credit file when a credit reference agency receives a search request from us.
 This may be seen by other organisations but it has no effect on your credit rating.

 3 EXCLUSION OF LIABILITY FOR MEMBERS AND EMPLOYEES

 The Agreement is between you and us.

 Our members and employees will not personally have any responsibility or responsibility to you, or to any third party, for carrying out any work under the Agreement, including in respect of any failure by us to properly perform our obligations under the Agreement.
 This includes liability for negligence, breach of contract or for any other reason.